Elpis (ship): Tor Line service

 Tor Line had been established in 1966 by two Swedish companies to operate car-passenger services between Sweden, England and the Netherlands with modern car-passenger ferries.
 By the early 1970s Tor Line had essentially defeated their main competitors on the route, Rederi AB Svea and Swedish Lloyd.
 To consolidate their leading position the company decided to order a pair of new state-of-the-art ferries for the service.
 The new ships were to be the fastest ferries in the world, as well as largest, except for the Soviet Union's Belorussiya class ships.

-The first sister, MS Tor Britannia, was delivered in May 1975.
-Just a month earlier the keel had been laid for the second sister, to be called MS Tor Scandinavia.
+The first sister, Tor Britannia, was delivered in May 1975.
+Just a month earlier the keel had been laid for the second sister, to be called Tor Scandinavia.
 Tor Scandinavia was eventually delivered on April 12, 1976.
 The two ships revolutionized trans-North Sea traffic, being capable of speeds in excess of 27 knots and offering services hitherto unknown on ferries in that route.
 Although technically modern in many ways, the ships' exteriors were quite traditional in their style, reminiscent more of ocean liners than ferries.
 The sole exception to this were two massive loading ramps in the rear of the ship, which were necessary as the ships had no forward car-gate (just a small car door on the forward starboard side for upper car deck exit only) for safety reasons.

 For all of its service with Tor Line, the Tor Scandinavia alternated with its sister on the routes Gothenburg–Immingham (later Felixstowe) and Gothenburg–Amsterdam.
 Already in autumn 1976 the ship had her first major accident, when she ran into a major storm on the North Sea.
 Nine windows were smashed and the ship started taking in water from the forward air intakes on the superstructure.
 Eventually the ship arrived in Amsterdam approximately 18 hours behind schedule.

 It soon turned out there weren't in fact enough passengers for both new ships during the winter season.
 As a result, Tor Line chartered the Tor Scandinavia as an expo-ship in January–February 1979 (to Holland Expo for use in the Middle East), again in January–April 1980 (to Scan-Arab Expo for a fair cruise around the Middle East and Asia) and again in December 1980 – April 1981 (again to Holland Expo for use in the Middle East).
 The winter passenger numbers weren't the only problem, and Tor Line started looking to form a partnership with another shipping company.
 In January 1980 Sessan Tor Line was formed as a collaborative company between Tor Line and Sessan Line, another Swedish company that had traffic between Gothenburg and Frederikshavn, Denmark.
 As a result, Sessan Line's mermaid-logo was added alongside Tor Line's logo in the Tor ships' funnels.
 Sessan Tor Line proved to be short-lived however, and in April 1981 the collaboration ended.